jonaskay/flashover-middleman/source/2020-04-25-early-delivery-of-usable-software.html.markdown

 ---

 title: Early Delivery of Usable Software
-description: You are taking a risk when you don't ship anything usable early on in a software project
+description: You are taking a risk when you don't ship anything usable early on in a software project.
 type: article
 date: 2020-04-25
 tags: